 In the first place, most of us (all who are non-Jews) have never been under the decalogue.
-The ten commandments were a part of the Mosaic law, and that system was given to the Hebrews alone (Dt.
+The ten commandments were a part of the Mosaic law, and that system was given to the Hebrews alone (Deut.
 5:1-5).

-That aside, it is a logical fact that if one argues for the re-institution of the ten commandments, he must, if consistent, contend that the sabbath requirements are binding as well.
-This view, of course, is promoted by the Seventh-day Adventists and other sabbatarians, but it does not reflect the biblical perspective.
+That aside, it is a logical fact that if one argues for the re-institution of the ten commandments, he must, if consistent, contend that the Sabbath requirements are binding as well.
+This view, of course, is promoted by the Seventh-day Adventists and other Sabbatarians, but it does not reflect the biblical perspective.

 First Century Christian Practice

-Yes, it certainly was the case that the apostles frequented the synagogues on the sabbath for the purpose of proclaiming the gospel.
+Yes, it certainly was the case that the apostles frequented the synagogues on the Sabbath for the purpose of proclaiming the gospel.
 That is where the greatest concentration of Jews would have been (cf. Acts 13:14; 17:1-2, etc.), and the message regarding Jesus was to be spoken first to them (Rom.
 1:16).

-But where is the evidence that the early church, under divine guidance, came together to worship God on the sabbath day?
+But where is the evidence that the early church, under divine guidance, came together to worship God on the Sabbath day?

-(2) The disciples at Troas “were gathered together” [passive voice] upon “the first day of the week” to break bread, i.e., to worship, (Acts 20:7).
+The disciples at Troas “were gathered together” [passive voice] upon “the first day of the week” to break bread, i.e., to worship, (Acts 20:7).
 The specific day of meeting was no accident.
 Though Paul was anxious to get to Jerusalem (20:16), he waited seven days for the opportunity to assemble with the church.

-Moreover, the passive voice (see above) indicates that the assemblage was orchestrated by someone other than the disciples; it was of divine initiative.
+Moreover, the passive voice (see above) indicates that the assemblage was orchestrated by someone other than the disciples.
+It was of divine initiative.

-(3) The saints in Corinth were assembling, and contributing into the church treasury, “every first day of the week” (1 Cor.
+The saints in Corinth were assembling, and contributing into the church treasury, “every first day of the week” (1 Cor.
 16:2 — Greek text; cf. NASB).

-(4) On the isle of Patmos, John was “in the spirit” on “the Lord’s day” (Rev. 1:10).
+On the isle of Patmos, John was “in the spirit” on “the Lord’s day” (Rev. 1:10).
 The term for “Lord’s” is

 kupiakos, which is defined here as “relating to the Lord.”
-Thayer comments: “. . . the day devoted to the Lord, sacred to the memory of Christ’s resurrection” (365).
+Thayer comments: “the day devoted to the Lord, sacred to the memory of Christ’s resurrection” (365).